-227 different health and spa resorts, hotels and camping sites can accommodate about 70 000 people in summer period and about 50000 people all year round.
-The accommodation ranges from comfortable spa resorts and expensive hotels to less expensive cosy health centers and private boarding houses.
+227 different health and spa resorts, hotels and camping sites can accommodate about 70 000 people in the summer period and about 50000 people all year round.
+The accommodation ranges from comfortable spa resorts and expensive hotels to less expensive cosy health centres and private boarding houses.

 In the summer the average air temperature is +26 degrees, the sea temperature is +24 degrees.
 The region is not familiar with usual ‘Russian winters’.
 The average temperature in winter is +8 degrees.

-Though caring about health is far not the only reason to visit Sochi.
-The calendar of this resort city lists such famous events as Russian national and International film festivals ‘Kinotavr’, theatre festival ‘Sochi mellow seasons’, fashion festival ‘Mellow seasons in Sochi’, festivals of organ and jazz music.
-Sochi also hosts lots of sport events.
+Although, caring about health is far not the only reason to visit Sochi.
+The calendar of this resort city lists famous events such as Russian national and International film festivals ‘Kinotavr’, theatre festival ‘Sochi mellow seasons’, fashion festival ‘Mellow seasons in Sochi’, festivals of organ and jazz music.
+Sochi also hosts lots of sports events.

 Such as the World Pool Championship, the International bicycle racing, a regatta, a motor rally, the Mountain bike Championship of Russia, international shows and fairs.
 The festivals for children ‘Magic of Dance’,’Kinotavrik’ and ‘Magic of fairy-tale’ also have a high-level organisation.

 Holidays in Sochi are not only a quiet relaxation near the sea.
 Adventure seekers are offered a wide range of activities.
-Among them are backpacking trips, mountain biking, caving, mountain skiing, rock climbing, horse riding, canyoning, jeeping.
-The sea activities are windsurfing, diving, sailing, sea plane, aqua bike.
+Among them, for example, are backpacking trips, mountain biking, caving, mountain skiing, rock climbing, horse riding, canyoning and jeep driving.
+The sea activities are windsurfing, diving, sailing, seaplane or aqua bike.

-In the summertime Sochi is holiday place for political elite.
-The highest-level leaders combine their active holidays with current affairs – invite to Sochi for holidays and business meeting leaders of foreign countries, Russian and foreign politicians, leading bankers and businessmen, organise international meetings and forums.
+In the summertime, Sochi is a holiday place for the political elite.
+The highest-level leaders combine their active holidays with current affairs – they invite leaders of foreign countries, Russian and foreign politicians, leading bankers and businessmen to Sochi for holidays and business meetings and organise international meetings and forums.

-The most attractive and promising area is considered to be the village of Krasnaya Polyana which is situated in Adlersky district.
-This fairy-tale mountain country is named Russian Switzerland at a height of 600 metres above sea level.
-It offers its guests mountain skiing and water rafting activities.
+The most attractive and promising area is considered to be the village of Krasnaya Polyana, which is situated in Adlersky district.
+This fairy-tale mountain country is named Russian Switzerland at a height of 600 metres above the sea level.
+It offers its guests plenty of mountain skiing and water rafting activities.

-It took this place only several years to flourish and win the status of the most respectable ski area in Russia.
-Its great success and popularity Krasnaya Polyana got after the Winter Olympics 2014 in Sochi.
+It only took this place several years to flourish and win the status of the most respectable ski area in Russia.
+Its great success and popularity Krasnaya Polyana skyrocketed after the Winter Olympics 2014 in Sochi.

-In the course of preparations for this remarkable event the village was equipped with new facilities.
-Among them modern ski and snowboard trails with comfortable chairlifts, the tobogganing centre, the extreme sports park, several high-level touristic complexes, excellent hotels and restaurants.
+In the course of preparations for this remarkable event, the village was equipped with new facilities.
+Among them, modern ski and snowboard trails with comfortable chairlifts, the tobogganing centre, the extreme sports park, several high-level touristic complexes, excellent hotels and restaurants were established.